 Solution #6.
 Let us prioritize our days and make sure that Bible reading and study is factored into each day’s schedule.

 Set aside time for Bible study and learning each day.
-The week Sabbaths are a good place to start.
+The weekly Sabbaths are a good place to start.
 Teaching our children Scripture on a regular basis is also paramount to our spiritual well-being.
 Torah requires that we train up our children in the ways of Yehovah.
-This is our God-given responsibility.
+This is our God-given responsibility as parents.

 That which we have learned, we are to share the information with others.
 One way of doing so is by posting what we learn on social media.
 It is important that we factor in that which we learn, otherwise, it will be factored out of us, eventually.

 Solution #7.
 Seek out and maintain a substantive relationship with the Father.
 This is the most important thing we must do in this life.
 Everything else pales in comparison.
 When we put Father first, everything associated with our walk falls right in line.
 We don’t want to treat our relationship with Father lightly.
 The amount of time we give to our relationship with Father ensures how well we do in growing in and walking out this Faith.
-Scripture is one of Father’s primary means by which Father communicates with us.
+Scripture is Father’s words communicated to us.

 Solution #8.
 Learn to properly study and read the Bible.
 Learn to read and study Scripture in proper context.
 Exegesis (pull out from the text that which Father has given) versus eisegesis (reading into the meaning of the text, which is likely going to be influenced by the excess, carry-on baggage we refuse to let go of.
 Also, let us make a concerted effort to learn the history, linguistic elements and culture that surrounds the passages and texts in question.

 Solution #9.
 Acquire well-researched Bibles and Bible resources.